neilgebhard/auth-react/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 It uses [Firebase Authentication](https://firebase.google.com/products/auth) for logging in and signing up and [Reactstrap](https://reactstrap.github.io/) for styling.

+This app has:

+- Signup
+- Login
+- Change password

 Some features I would add in the future are:

-- form validation
+- Form validation
-- testing
+- Testing
-- error handling
+- Error handling

 ## Available Scripts